Top 10 Interesting Facts About Bengal Tigers

 3 Bengal tigers purr when hunting

-Unlike most other big cats out there, a Bengal tiger's roar, generally speaking, is not out of aggression.
-With the occasional exception, of course.
-Bengal tigers only roar in order to communicate with other tigers which live outside of their territory, as if to say, "Hey you!
-You are getting close to my territory!" or something to that effect.
+Unlike most other big cats, a Bengal tiger's roar is generally not out of aggression, with occasional exceptions.
+Bengal tigers roar to communicate with other tigers outside their territory, as if to say, "Hey you!
+You are getting close to my territory!" or something similar.

-If a Bengal tiger is on the hunt, pursuing prey, or fighting other tigers over a territorial dispute, it will typically make a purring noise, but unlike that of a domestic cat, it sounds pretty sinister coming from the runner up for King of the Jungle.
-When a Bengal tiger makes that purring noise, it is more often than not, loud and menacing, that it is wrongly mistaken for a growl.
+If a Bengal tiger is hunting, pursuing prey, or fighting other tigers over a territorial dispute, it typically makes a purring noise.
+Unlike that of a domestic cat, this purring sounds sinister, coming from the runner-up for King of the Jungle.
+This purring noise is often loud and menacing, leading to it being mistaken for a growl.

 4 Bengal tigers suck at reproducing